“They’re forgetting about us”…”We also suffer racism”… “#AllLivesMatter”.

 How often is it that you go to an African friends home and see Kemetic or Pwenetic deities? – Whose existence also coincides with ancient Vedic culture.

-In fact, from my personal experience, when speaking to black friends who haven’t actively educated themselves on the true history of Africa – many can only share with me African history post slave trade.
-This is not me insulting the African diaspora – it’s shedding light on the result of destroying history to devalue culture.
+In fact, from my personal experience, when speaking to African/Caribbean friends who haven’t really engaged with African history (because in the west it has to be self-taught) – many can only share African history post slave trade.
+This is not a dig at the African diaspora – it’s shedding light on the result of destroying history to devalue culture.

 While the Asians under European rule were ‘given permission‘ to hold onto their cultures, the Africans under European rule had theirs destroyed, and a new culture was ‘graciously donated‘.
 This particular tactic is part of the application and is a strong insight into the value of culture in any economic paradigm.
 So when a culture is completely ‘whitewashed’ at the time of colonialism and enslavement – it’s clear that this is a strategic ploy.